mendix/docs/howto7/extendability/how-to-get-started-with-the-timeseries-connector.md

 This action will return a boolean, specifying if the action was successful.

-### 5.3 Store measurement(s)
+### 5.3 Store Measurement(s)

 Now that you have created an asset with a channel, it's possible to start storing measurements.
+Follow these steps to store your measurements:

+1. ...

 Make sure your measurement belongs to a channel (and thus, an asset) and to provide the **Date and time**, the **Measurement type** and the **Value**.
 The **Date and time** needs to be formatted in UTC to the following format:  yyyy-MM-dd'T'HH:mm:ss.SSSZ, the **Measurement type** can be INTERVAL, REGISTER or EVENT and the **Value** is a decimal.

 <iframe width='100%' height='491px' frameborder='0' src='https://modelshare.mendix.com/models/ab003bd9-159a-4b76-8fbe-42512951c28b/timeseries-connector-store-measurement?embed=true'></iframe>

 This action will return a boolean, which is not used.

-### 5.4 Aggregate your data
+### 5.4 Aggregate Your Data

 Once your channel has sufficient data, the TimeSeries Connector will really start to shine.
 Instead of having enormous amounts of data in your database which takes a long time to aggregate for reporting, you can now simply ask the TimeSeries platform for an aggregation of your data.
+Follow these steps to set up your data aggregation:

+1. ...

 For aggregation calls, supply the following information: An empty **Type parameter** used to populate the results, the **Asset ID** and **Channel key** to aggregate in, a **Start date** and **End date** in epoch time, an *Aggregation period** such as hourly or daily in the correct ISO format, the **Timezone** in which the results will be aggregated and the **Measurement type** in which the measurements have been stored.

 Make sure that the search result **Type parameter** has all the necessary attributes.
 An example entity: